Military Ordinariate of El Salvador

 It is headquartered Calle Los Eucaliptos y Avda.
 Las Gardenias 157, Colonia Las Mercedes in San Salvador, the national capital of El Salvador, in Central America.

 History

 It was established as a Military vicariate of El Salvador on 25 March 1968, with the first military vicar appointed on 4 November 1968.

 It was elevated to a military ordinariate on 21 July 1986.

-According to an online news brief from Catholic News Service (CNS) posted on Tuesday, September 11, 2012, Bishop Abarca and former guerrilla commander Raul Mijango have mediated an often-doubted but so far successful cease-fire between El Salvador's two most prominently violent gangs: MS-13 (Mara Salvatrucha), and Barrio 18, which had roots in civil war-era young Salvadorans who illegally entered the U.S. and experienced the gangs there before deportation.
+According to an online news brief from Catholic News Service (CNS) posted on Tuesday, September 11, 2012, Bishop Fabio Reynaldo Colindres Abarca and former guerrilla commander Raul Mijango mediated a truce between El Salvador's two most prominently violent gangs, MS-13 (Mara Salvatrucha) and Barrio 18 which had roots in civil war-era young Salvadorans who illegally entered the U.S. and experienced the gangs there before deportation, and the government.

 Statistics

 As per 2014, it provides pastoral care to Roman Catholics serving in the Armed Forces of El Salvador and their families in 37 parishes with 38 priests (diocesan) and 6 seminarians.